On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Introduction

+$u_1$, $u_2$, $\cdots$ are dependent variables, $(L^n)_+$ indicates the projection of the product $L^n = L \dots L$ on the space of differential operators, and $t_1$, $t_2$, $\cdots$ denote independent variables.
+An object such as $L$ above is a {\em formal pseudodifferential operator}.
+It is known that the set of formal pseudodifferential operators can be equipped with an associative algebra structure, see \cite{D}, and therefore (\ref{kpintro}) makes sense, at least, in an algebraic context.
+The reader is referred to \cite[Chp.
+1, 5]{D} for a thorough algebraic discussion of KP and other important hierarchies.

+The KP hierarchy is related to several soliton equations: for example, it contains the Korteweg-de Vries hierarchy and more generally the Gelfand-Dickey hierarchies, see \cite{D}.
+Moreover, it is {\em universal}.
+In Mulase's words, ``the KP system is the master equation for the largest possible family of iso-spectral deformations of arbitrary ordinary differential operators'', see \cite[Section 3]{M2} and \cite{M3}; see also \cite[Corollary 6.2.8]{D} for another expression of this universality.
+Solutions to KP can be recovered from quantum field theory and algebraic geometry among other fields, see for instance \cite{Kaz,Mick,M2} and references therein, and it can be posed for instance in contact geometry, see \cite{MR}.

-The Kadomtsev-Petviashvili hierarchy (KP hierarchy for short) is an integrable system on an infinite number of dependent variables which is related to several soliton equations \cite{D,MJD2000}, and which also appears in quantum field theory and algebraic geometry among other fields, see for instance \cite{Kaz,Mick,M2} and references therein.
-In the 1980's M. Mulase published fundamental papers on the algebraic structure and formal integrability properties of the KP hierarchy, see \cite{M1,M2,M3}.
-A common theme in these papers was the use of a powerful theorem on the factorization of a group of formal pseudo-differential operators of infinite order which integrates the algebra of formal pseudo-differential operators: this factorization ---a delicate algebraic generalization of the Birkhoff decomposition of loop groups appearing for example in \cite{PS}--- allowed him to {\em solve} the Cauchy problem for the KP hierarchy in an algebraic context.
-These results have been re-interpreted and extended in the context of (generalized) differential geometry on diffeological and Fr\"olicher spaces and used to prove well-posedness of the KP hierarchy, see \cite{ER2013,ERMR,Ma2013,MR2016}.
-Hereafter we make no distinction between the KP hierarchy of PDEs and the non-linear equation on (formal) pseudo-differential operators which induces it.
+Can we solve Equation (\ref{kpintro}), in the sense of understanding its associated Cauchy problem?
+Yes.
+In the 1980's Mulase published several fundamental papers on the algebraic structure and formal integrability properties of the KP hierarchy, see \cite{M1,M2,M3}.
+A common theme in these papers was the use of a powerful algebraic theorem on the factorization of a group of formal pseudodifferential operators of infinite order which integrates the algebra of formal pseudodifferential operators: this factorization ---a delicate algebraic generalization of the Birkhoff decomposition of loop groups appearing for example in \cite{PS}--- allowed him to {\em solve} the Cauchy problem for the KP hierarchy in an algebraic setting.
+A review of this theorem is in \cite{ER2013}.
+Mulase's results have been re-interpreted and extended in the context of (generalized) differential geometry on diffeological and Fr\"olicher spaces, and they have been used to prove well-posedness of the KP hierarchy in analytic categories, see \cite{ERMR,Ma2013,MR2016} and our recent review \cite{MR2019}.